 While in London, Ethan was the musical director of the Little London Community Opera for their 2016 – 2018 seasons, conducting their productions of Don Giovanni, Dido and Aeneas, and A Hand of Bridge.
 He dedicates much of his musical practice to improvisation performance and teaching improvisation, as well as the historically informed performance of baroque music as a harpsichordist and organist.
 Ethan maintains an active teaching studio and works as a vocal coach and collaborative pianist throughout Hamilton and the GTA.

-Collaborative Pianist, Kantisto
+Collaborative Accompanist, Kantisto

 Collaborative Percussionist, All Programs